JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 -----

 ### [Snakebird Primer](https://store.steampowered.com/app/1014140/Snakebird_Primer/) by Noumenon Games
-A newer game from the makers of Snakebird that uses the same mechanics, designed as an easier version that will be accessible to many more people.
-The game remains fun and charming with the simpler levels, and you would be hard-pressed to find someone that wouldn’t enjoy it.
-It’s quite a bit easier than the original, so for those who have completed the original game this might not feel like it adds much.
+A newer game from the makers of Snakebird that uses the same mechanics, designed as an easier version that will either serve as a warm-up to the original game, or just a gentler experience.
+Aside from the different puzzles, the game is very similar to the original in terms of structure, aesthetics, and gameplay.
+It’s quite a bit simpler, the difficulty being on par with the first 5-10 levels of Snakebird, so for those who have completed the original game this will not add much.
+But if you found the original Snakebird too difficult, there's a good chance you will enjoy this version.

 ![Snakebirdprimer](https://joelthefox.github.io/img/SnakebirdPrimer.jpg)